JuanZam21/CoffeeMachine/README.md

 # CoffeMachine
-I made coffe machine simulation with python.
+I made a coffe machine simulation with python.